davidmlentz/davidmlentz.github.io/monitoringLAMP.md

 ### LAMP server

-This guide assumes you have an Ubuntu server configured as a LAMP stack.
-(The commands below were executed on a virtual server running Ubuntu 16.04.
+This guide assumes you have a LAMP stack running on a Ubuntu server.
+(The commands below were executed on Ubuntu 16.04.
 These commands and sample code should work correctly on any Debian-based server.
 If you're using an RPM-based server, you'll need to make the necessary substitutions for the `apt-get` steps.)

 If your Unbuntu server isn't already running Apache, MySQL, and PHP, follow these steps:

-1. Ensure that your package lists are up to date: `sudo apt-get update`
+1. Update your package lists: `sudo apt-get update`
 1. Install Apache, MySQL and PHP: `sudo apt-get install -y apache2 mysql-server php libapache2-mod-php`
 1. Install Composer, which you'll need for configuring PHP to work with Datadog.
 Composer itself requires Curl, so install them both: `sudo apt-get install -y composer php-curl`